gaboesquivel/gaboesquivel/content/tech/trigger.md

   - Trigger.dev is a framework for creating and managing background jobs with TypeScript.
   - It provides a simple way to run code on schedules, webhooks, and in response to events.
 experience:
-  - Utilized Trigger.dev in bitlauncher for scheduling background tasks and processing events.
+  - Utilized Trigger.dev in BitLauncher for scheduling background tasks and processing events.
-  - Implemented event-driven workflows to automate processes and improve application responsiveness.
 ---

 # Trigger.dev